isagoya/astro-hananiawan-m2/src/pages/md/chapt10.md

 “On the balance beam, he put his arms on his hips, his face tense and red, but disappointed, and said, ‘Oh, no. Not today either.
 I’m going to eat a lot.
 I can’t carry you on my back yet, Aunt Teacher.
 I’ll try again tomorrow.
 Wait for me.

- It had been half a year since Kōa became a topic of conversation at our dinner table.
+ It had been half a year since Kōta became a topic of conversation at our dinner table.

  It was very amusing to listen to the daily reports of 100 children.
 Sometimes I thought I knew the faces of all the children I’d never seen.